What kinds of therapy do you offer?

 How will I know which type of therapy is right for me?

 When you meet with me I will be very happy to explore this with you.
 It's very important to me that together we find an approach which suits your personality, and fits with your particular problem.

 How long will I need to be in therapy?

 This varies from person to person, and depends on the nature of your problem.
 Sometimes only a few sessions are needed, short term work normally consists of six to eight sessions.
 If you are unsure how long you will need you can chose to work an open-ended basis and we will regularly review your needs.

 How do I get started?

 What does therapy cost?

-The fee for One-to-One therapy is £45 per 50-minute session.
+The fee for One-to-One therapy is £45 per one hour session.

 If you have a question which is not answered on my website, please do email it to firstname.lastname@example.org.